 - Baked In Brooklyn: you’ll pay a studio fee of $9.
 Then you can purchase your pottery to paint and have them bake.
 You can also bring wine and make a day of it.

-- Brooklyn Bagel Store: The quirkiest eatery in Williamsburg!
-They’re known for their rainbow-colored bagels, but they also have wacky cream cheese’s in flavors like Funfetti, Nutella and bacon, as well as offbeat treats like the “Cragel,” a croissant bagel.
-My favorite is the chocolate cherry bagel with cannoli cream cheese.
+- The Bagel Store: The quirkiest eatery in Williamsburg!
+They’re known for their rainbow-colored bagels, but they also have wacky cream cheese’s in flavors like honey, peanut butter and bacon, as well as offbeat treats like the “Cragel,” a croissant bagel.

 - Hotel Delmano: THE BEST cocktail bar in Brooklyn.
 Worth the price tag and skipping dinner for (though you’ll want something in your stomach as they’re boozy).